Henle Verlag

-G. Henle Verlag is a German music publishing house specialising in Urtext editions of classical music.
+Henle Verlag is a German music publishing house specialising in Urtext editions of classical music.
 The catalogue includes works by composers from different epochs periods, in particular composers from the Baroque to the early twentieth century whose works are no longer subject to copyright.
-In addition to sheet music, G. Henle Publishers also produces scholarly complete editions, books, reference works, and journals.
+In addition to sheet music, Henle Publishers also produces scholarly complete editions, books, reference works, and journals.
 Since 1995, Henle the range also includes pocket scores (17 x 24 cm).
 In 2016 Henle began offering the Urtext editions in digital format in an app for iOS and Android tablets ("Henle Library").